dankamongmen/notcurses/doc/man/man3/notcurses_visual.3.md

-  unsigned begy, begx;     // upper-left corner of used region unsigned leny, lenx;     // geometry of used region unsigned maxpixely, maxpixelx; // only defined for NCBLIT_PIXEL ncblitter_e blitter;i    // blitter that will be used } ncvgeom;
+  unsigned begy, begx;     // upper-left corner of used region unsigned leny, lenx;     // geometry of used region unsigned maxpixely, maxpixelx; // only defined for NCBLIT_PIXEL ncblitter_e blitter;     // blitter that will be used } ncvgeom;
 ```